bradenn/turnin/README.md

 ## Turnin
 Turnin was made to grade programming assignments written in C++.

+#### SECURITY NOTICE
+As of Oct 1st, 2020, this program is no longer secure.
+Session collisions could cause a serious data breach.

 ### Uploading Tests:

 Turnin records program outputs by using output redirection.
 The workers run the program and redirect a test input